MandarJKulkarni/lascheck/README.md

   Only one *"~V" *section can occur in an LAS 2.0 file.

-  ~V section must contain the following lines: VERS, WRAP.
+  ~V section must contain the lines: VERS, WRAP.

   Only one *"~W" *section can occur in an LAS 2.0 file.